tazimete/swift-clean_architecture-rxswift/README.md

 ### A sample project demonstartes the Clean Architecture with MVVM and Repository pattern using RxSwift.
 It also uses Coordinator pattern for navigation.

+# Demonstration :
+- All are reusable, modular and testable Codebase /Components including unit test
+- Used Clean Architecture with MVVM, Repository Pattern and RxSwift.
+Also used Coordinator pattern for navigating one screen to another screen.
+- Made modular, reusable and testable  custom ApiClient
+- Made modular, reusable and testable  custom Downloader to load resources like- Image, Video, Files.
+- Did Unit test and Mocking  of all the core components of the project including ApiClient and ApiRequest

 # Setup :

 1. Install latest version of xcode